Hooking up a script task in the process

 <figure><img src="/files/186bb0903d5956469e5b634503964d1476806890" alt=""><figcaption><p align="center"><em><strong>Figure 1.</strong> The 'Implementation' section in ServiceTask</em></p></figcaption></figure>

-* section ***Extension properties***: you need to add a variable named **script** with **the name of the script** as the value that we want to invoke:
+* section ***Extension properties***: add a variable named **script** of **the name of the script** as the value of the script we want to invoke:

 <figure><img src="/files/081144c496a387a6a6cdcccacfa7a3b111199b6a" alt=""><figcaption><p align="center"><em><strong>Figure 2.</strong> The 'Extension properties' section in ServiceTask</em></p></figcaption></figure>

-In the section ***Inputs*** we have the ability to define arguments for the handler, for the example script:
+In the section ***Inputs*** we can define arguments for the handler, for the example script:

 <figure><img src="/files/7a3f78c658c1fe025cb21c7bd324f2bb162016d4" alt=""><figcaption><p align="center"><em><strong>Figure 3.</strong> The 'Inputs' section in ServiceTask</em></p></figcaption></figure>

-In the example above, we added to the handler the variable **testVariable** with the value **10**.
+In the above example, we added to the handler the variable **testVariable** with the value **10**.

 ## Cache handling in process-handler-executor <a href="#zadanieskryptowe-obslugacachewprocess-handler-executor" id="zadanieskryptowe-obslugacachewprocess-handler-executor"></a>